jaysylvester/citizen/README.md

 Of course, if you don't write the controller in a manner to accept direct requests and return content, it'll return nothing (or throw an error).

-**Reminder:** To make a controller private--inaccessible via HTTP, but accessible within your app--add a plus sign (`+`) to the beginning of the file name:
+**Reminder:** To make a controller private—inaccessible via HTTP, but accessible within your app—add a plus sign (`+`) to the beginning of the file name:

     app/
       patterns/
         controllers/
+          +_header.js  // Only accessible internally
           _head.js     // Accessible via www.cleverna.me/_head
-          +_header.js  // Only accessible internally
           article.js   // Accessible via www.cleverna.me/article

 #### Should I use a citizen include or a Jade include/Handlebars partial?